 Experience is a freelancer’s greatest weapon, and a solid portfolio works wonders in attracting clients.
 But what if you have nothing to show for yourself?

-Free work gets a bad reputation, but first-time freelancers may consider beefing up their portfolio by working for free.
+Free work gets a bad reputation, but first-time freelancers may consider beefing up their portfolio by using graphic software for freelancers to attract clients as well as working for free.
 Here’s how to bring in clients by doing unpaid service.

 Pitch to charities